wangben88/interventional-robustness/README.md

 5. **bounding**: Given a compiled arithmetic circuit (AC), computes an upper bound on the interventional robustness.
 Based upon the AC evaluator implemented in Ace: http://reasoning.cs.ucla.edu/ace/

+There is also an **examples** directory containing example BNs and ODDs.

 Roughly speaking, the pipeline is as follows (much of this is automated by a shell script):